In Honor of Martin Luther King, Jr.

-Too many times it’s safer to deny what’s happening – we get it.
-But, denial is death to our selves.
+Too often, it’s safer to deny what’s happening – we get it.
+But denial is death to ourselves.

 When we forget about our connection, we suffer and do unspeakable things to ourselves and each other.
-Our forgetfulness of our connection is the source for most of the tragedies in our country and across the global community.
-When a child suffers in Africa or Israel, Russia or Palestine, we all feel the pain.
+The forgetfulness of our connection is the source of most of the tragedies in our country and across the global community.
+When a child suffers in Africa, Israel, Russia, or Palestine, we all feel pain.

 We talk and speak about injustice and prejudice, yet we silently watch as the rights of others are trampled by those who have power.
 Dr. King stated, “He who passively accepts evil is as much involved in it as he who helps to perpetrate it.”

-If we look over the past year, the civil unrest which is occurring is a direct result of the imbalance of power – oppression.
-Slate magazine compiled a top ten list of the most egregious civil rights violations of 2014, and prefaced the list with these words:
+If we look over the past year, the civil unrest occurring is a direct result of the imbalance of power – oppression.

 Today is a good day to honor the memory of this great man.
 Where will you take a stand?
-It doesn’t matter where you were born and where you live now, or even the color of your skin.
+It doesn’t matter where you were born and where you live now, or even your skin color.
 We are all connected to the same source.
-If one of us is struggling today, we’re all having a bad day.
+If one of us struggles today, we’re all having a bad day.

 Dr. King said, “The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy.”